wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/3-explore-permission-model.md

     Security Reader
   :::column-end:::
   :::column:::
     Members have read-only access to several security features of Identity Protection Center, Privileged Identity Management, Monitor Office 365 Service Health, and Microsoft 365 Defender portal.
 Membership in this role group is synchronized across services and managed centrally.
 This role group isn't manageable through the administrator portals.
-Members of this role group may include cross-service administrators, and external partner groups and Microsoft Support.

-By default, this group can't be assigned any roles.
+Members of this role group may include cross-service administrators, and external partner groups and Microsoft Support.By default, this group can't be assigned any roles.
 However, it will be a member of the Security Reader role group and it will inherit the capabilities of that role group.
   :::column-end:::
 :::row-end:::
 :::row:::